Twenty years ago we’d brag to our friends about how smart our children were. Now, we can also brag about how smart our homes are!

 Smart home technology sales skyrocketed in recent years.
 Smart technology is now a staple in our culture and the way we live.
 American households investing in smart home technology now spend on average $490 alone to upgrade their homes.

 From security to temperature control, smart home technology is accessible to all our needs.
-We feel safe using them and we enjoy the perks of saving money on our bills.
+We feel safe using them, and we enjoy the perks of saving money on our bills.

 Smart homes also provide us with control over homes in a convenient way.
 Most smart home technologies can be controlled from any location with the touch of a button or by the sound of our voice.

-So, what smart home upgrades can we expect in 2019?
+So, what smart home upgrades?

 1. Alexa Microwave

 You can relay to your Echo a variety of microwave commands which it will then send to the microwave.
 For example, you can say “Alexa, reheat my baked potato” and Alexa will send this command to the microwave after gathering the necessary reheating time needed.
-Some preheating setting already exists on the microwave as well, but Alexa can also add new preheating settings as needed.
+Some preheating setting already exists on the microwave as well, but Alexa can also add new preheating settings as required.

-Another technology available with the smart AmazonBasics microwave is Amazon’s Dash Technology.
+Another technology available with the smart AmazonBasics microwave is Amazon’s Dash technology.
 You can sign-up to automatically reorder popcorn using Amazon’s Dash Technology with this Alexa powered microwave.
 When you run low, Dash will order you more at a 10% discounted price.

 2. Stick Up Camera

-The Stick Up Camera by Ring is the latest upgrade to security cameras.
+The Stick Up Camera by Ring is an upgrade to security cameras.
 Much like Ring Doorbell technology, Stick Up Camera is motion-activated, allows two-way talking, and is compatible with Alexa.
 The Stick Up Camera will provide you with high-resolution footage and can record in the dark using night vision technology.

 3. Amazon Guard

 Amazon Guard is a new feature available to Amazon Echo owners.
 It’s an upgrade that uses the Echo’s microphone and connected devices to act as a security system.
-You can tell Alexa when you’re leaving and Alexa will reply that it’s “on guard.”
+You can tell Alexa when you’re leaving, and Alexa will reply that it’s “on guard.”

-If Amazon Guard detects any suspicious or alarming activity in your home it can alert you right away.
+If Amazon Guard detects any suspicious or alarming activity in your home, it can alert you right away.
 It can also integrate with lighting systems to turn lights on and off randomly throughout the day.

 To use Amazon Guard, you must have the Amazon Echo Plus Generation 2 model.